lidofinance/docs/docs/guides/steth-integration-guide.md

                 (newTotalPooledEther * 10000) - (feeBasis * _totalRewards)
 ```

-### Does stETH compound?
+### Do stETH rewards compound?

 stETH holders receive staking rewards, but those don't compound.
 Actual APR diminishes slightly over time for two main reasons:

 1. Beacon chain rewards don't compound.
 To get more rewards one should withdraw funds and re-deposit them, skimming rewards.
 Until withdrawals are enabled, that can't be done at all.
 So, while the Lido's beacon chain balance increases over time, the yield bearing asset amount remains equal to deposited ether amount.
-2. stETH holders receive rewards proportionally to their share in the total staked ETH.
-This share diminishes slightly with time because of the protocol fees on rewards (10% of rewards are distributed between Node Operators & the protocol Treasury).
+2. stETH holders receive rewards proportionally to their share in the stETH total supply.
+This share diminishes slightly over time because of the protocol fees on rewards (10% of rewards are distributed between Node Operators & the protocol Treasury eventually eating up from other holders' shares).

 ## wstETH

 Due to the rebasing nature of stETH, the stETH balance on holder's address is not constant, it changes daily as oracle report comes in.
 Although rebaseable tokens are becoming a common thing in DeFi recently, many dApps do not support rebasing.
 For example, Maker, UniSwap, and SushiSwap are not designed for rebaseable tokens.
-Listing stETH on these apps can result in holders losing a portion of their daily staking rewards effectively defeating the benefits of liquid staking.
+Listing stETH on these apps can result in holders losing a portion of their daily staking rewards which effectively defeats the benefits of liquid staking.

 ### What wstETH is

-wstETH is an ERC20 token that represents the account's share of the total supply of stETH tokens (stETH token wrapper with static balances).
+wstETH is an ERC20 token that represents the account's share of the total supply of stETH total supply (stETH token wrapper with static balances).
 The 1 wei of wstETH token equals the [share](#What-share-is) balance and can only be changed upon transfers, minting, and burning. wstETH balance does not rebase.
 At any given time, anyone holding wstETH can convert any amount of it to stETH at a fixed rate, and vice versa.
 The rate is the same for everyone at any given moment.
 The rate gets updated once a day, when stETH undergoes a rebase.
 The current rate can be obtained by calling `wstETH.stEthPerToken()`

-To be more consistent with stETH, wstETH allows to wrap stETH and get wstETH and to unwrap wstETH to get stETH back.
+To be more consistent with stETH, wstETH allows to wrap stETH and get wstETH, and to unwrap wstETH to get stETH back.

 ### Rewards accounting